hyperjumptech/monika/docs/src/pages/guides/examples.md

       - url: https://github.com
 ```

 If you didn't define the http method, it will use the GET method by default.
-Please note that with this configuration, you will not get any notifications when <github.com> is down since the notification configuration is not defined.
+Please note that with this configuration, you will not get any notifications when the site github.com is down since the notification configuration is not defined.

 ## Enabling Notification